 Sunlight breaks down plastic over time.
 For maximum life expectancy, greenhouse framework and glazing should be UV-treated.
 Look for greenhouses that are UV-certified.
 Some greenhouse coverings have a UV coating on the outside and you have to be careful not to damage the outer coating.

 The covering material of your greenhouse needs to be strong enough to resist breakage from hazards associated with your growing region.
 If there are trees nearby, the covering should resist falling branches.
 It should be impervious to hail and have sufficient impact strength.
 If you live in an area with winter snow or icing, the greenhouse covering must be strong enough to support the extra weight.
+The shape may also play a role in load strength and how your greenhouse will shed rain and snow.
+From classic peaked roofs to hexagons and geodesic domes, many different types of greenhouses are available.

 You should be able to configure the shelving to suit your greenhouse gardening plan.
 Shallow shelves are ideal for germinating seeds and establishing starter plants, but taller shelf spacing is needed for mature plants.
 Some greenhouses are designed to accommodate extension kits which give you additional more growing space.